GM-Alex/user-access-manager/readme.txt

 <em>Feature list</em>

 * User groups
-* Set seperate access for readers and editors
+* Set separate access for readers and editors
 * Set access by user groups
 * Set access by post categories
 * User-defined post/page title (if no access)